d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 * Interpret the slope coefficient in context of the problem.

-* Calculated and interpret $R^2$, the coefficient of determination, in context of the problem.
+* Calculate and interpret $R^2$, the coefficient of determination, in context of the problem.

 * Find the correlation coefficient from `R` output or from $R^2$ and the sign of the slope.